stackitcloud/terraform-provider-stackit/docs/data-sources/resourcemanager_project.md

 - `id` (String) Terraform's internal data source.
 ID.
 It is structured as "`container_id`".
 - `labels` (Map of String) Labels are key-value string pairs which can be attached to a resource container.
 A label key must match the regex [A-ZÄÜÖa-zäüöß0-9_-]{1,64}.
 A label value must match the regex ^$|[A-ZÄÜÖa-zäüöß0-9_-]{1,64}
+- `members` (Attributes List, Deprecated) The members assigned to the project.
+At least one subject needs to be a user, and not a client or service account.
+This value is only considered during creation.
+Changing it afterwards will have no effect.

+!> The "members" field has been deprecated in favor of the "owner_email" field.
+Please use the "owner_email" field to assign the owner role to a user. (see [below for nested schema](#nestedatt--members))
 - `name` (String) Project name.
 - `parent_container_id` (String) Parent resource identifier.
 Both container ID (user-friendly) and UUID are supported

+<a id="nestedatt--members"></a>
+### Nested Schema for `members`

+Read-Only:

+- `role` (String) The role of the member in the project.
+Legacy roles (`project.admin`, `project.auditor`, `project.member`, `project.owner`) are not supported.
+- `subject` (String) Unique identifier of the user, service account or client.
+This is usually the email address for users or service accounts, and the name in case of clients.